Dithiete

 Dithiete is an unsaturated heterocyclic compound that contains two adjacent sulfur atoms and two sp2-hybridized carbon centers.
 Derivatives are known collectively as dithietes or 1,2-dithietes.
 With 6 π electrons, 1,2-dithietes are examples of aromatic organosulfur compounds.
-A few 1,2-dithietes have been isolated.
+A few 1,2-dithietes have been isolated; one (low-yielding) route is oxidation of a dithiolene complex.
 3,4-Bis(trifluoromethyl)-1,2-dithiete is a particularly stable example.

 Unsubstituted 1,2-dithiete has been generated in thermolytic reactions and was characterized by microwave spectroscopy, ultraviolet photoelectron spectroscopy and infrared spectroscopy in a low temperature matrix.
 The open ring isomer, dithioglyoxal, HC(S)C(S)H, is less stable than the 1,2-dithiete.

 The dithione can be prepared (as trans-dithioglyoxal) by low temperature photolysis of 1,3-dithiol-2-one.
 Quantum chemical calculations reproduce the observed greater stability of 1,2-dithiete only if large basis-sets with polarization functions are used.